 1) Does it guarantee any specific reforms?
 Yes.
-If passed, the Restore Democracy Amendment would ensure that corporations and unions can no longer use their general treasury funds for contributions to candidates or independent expenditures in support of or in opposition to a candidate for elected office.
+If passed, the Restore Democracy Amendment would ensure that corporations and unions can no longer use their general treasury funds for contributions to candidates or for independent expenditures in support of or in opposition to a candidate for elected office.
 Unlike other proposals that do not offer a specific amendment or require an extra step after ratification, the Restore Democracy Amendment contains language that guarantees concrete reform immediately.
-The day it is ratified is the same day we push corporate and union money to the sidelines.
+The day it is ratified is the same day we strike a major blow against big money in politics.

 2) Does it overturn Citizens United?
 Yes.
 By placing the limits on corporate and union general treasury funds as described above, the amendment effectively overturns the Supreme Court’s Citizens United decision.
-However, the Restore Democracy Amendment is also noteworthy for refraining to go so far that it invites unintended consequences and turns off potential supporters.
+However, the Restore Democracy Amendment is also noteworthy for refraining to go so far that it invites the type of unintended consequences that align opponents against other amendments.

 3) Does it shift power from the Supreme Court back to We The People?
 Yes.
-Our campaign finance problems did not begin or end with Citizens United.
-They started before and continued after because of a larger underlying problem: that nine unelected justices on the Supreme Court, rather than We The People, get to decide our campaign finance laws.The Restore Democracy Amendment addresses that problem by empowering Congress and the States to enact meaningful campaign finance reform without the Supreme Court preventing those reforms from being enforced.
+Our campaign finance problems are largely the result of the Supreme Court’s poorly reasoned Buckley v.
+Valeo decision and our government continues to be plagued by an underlying problem: that nine unelected justices on the Supreme Court, rather than We The People, get to decide our campaign finance laws.The Restore Democracy Amendment addresses that problem by empowering Congress and the States to enact meaningful campaign finance reform without the Supreme Court preventing those reforms from being enforced.

 4) Does it appeal to both Democrats and Republicans?
-Yes.
-By recognizing that both corporations and unions pose a threat to the integrity of our democracy and by not seeking to abolish corporate personhood, the Restore Democracy Amendment is something that members of both major parties can support.
+It should.
+By recognizing that both corporations and unions pose a threat to the integrity of our democracy and by not seeking to abolish all corporate constitutional rights, the Restore Democracy Amendment is something that members of both major parties can support.